John Adlum: Early life and military career

 Adlum was born on April 29, 1759, in York, Pennsylvania, to Joseph and Catherine (Abbott) Adlum.
 His father was the sheriff and coroner for York County, and Adlum was raised in York.
+His paternal family was of Scots-Irish descent, while maternally he was of English descent.
 He was 15 years old when the American Revolutionary War broke out, but nonetheless organized a company of fellow teenagers from York County to help prosecute the war.
 Most of these fought with the Pennsylvania Blues, a volunteer state militia group.
 But Adlum led the rest to Philadelphia and volunteered to join the nascent American national army led by George Washington.
 He volunteered for duty on July 7, 1776, and was assigned to the Flying Camp.
 Commissioned a corporal when his training was complete, he helped build Fort Lee in New Jersey.
 He was captured by the British on November 6, 1776, at the Battle of Fort Washington, but was imprisoned along with many American officers in homes in New York City where he had relatively good freedom of movement.
 He was released on parole in February 1777.

 Unable to participate in the war any further due to the terms of his parole, Adlum settled in Northumberland County, Pennsylvania, where his father now lived and had a tanning business.
 John disliked the work, however, and began studying mathematics.
 He apprenticed as a surveyor, and in 1784 established a surveying practice.
 He won a commission in 1789 to survey the area around Presque Isle (now Erie, Pennsylvania), and to survey the navigability of the Susquehanna River.
 He later won a joint contract to survey the navigability of the Schuylkill River.
 Adlum was so well-regarded, and westward expansion was proceeding so swiftly, that he made a small fortune as a surveyor.